Xtrallux Extreme RX 352

 - FDA Cleared & Made in the U.S.

-Capillus laser therapy is a physician-recommended, FDA-cleared treatment clinically proven to regrow thinning hair and prevent further progression of hair loss due to androgenetic alopecia (pattern balding).
-For only 6 minutes of use per day, Capillus laser therapy caps utilize safe, low level lasers to stimulate, energize, and renew cells within the hair follicle for thicker, healthier hair.
+Xtrallux laser therapy is a physician-recommended, FDA-cleared treatment clinically proven to regrow thinning hair and prevent further progression of hair loss due to androgenetic alopecia (pattern balding).
+For only 6 minutes of use per day, Xtrallux laser therapy caps utilize safe, low-level lasers to stimulate, energize, and renew cells within the hair follicle for thicker, healthier hair.

 In 1966, Hungarian physician Endre Mester first published an experiment in which he observed accelerated hair growth in rats treated with laser therapy, making alopecia the first legitimate therapeutic indication for laser therapy.
 Recently LLLT (low-level laser treatment) has gained acceptance in treating hair loss as evidence from clinical trials and successful patient cases have validated the therapy.